heathgerhardt/battleship-react-go/README.md

 Only one ship per player to keep it simple.

+Note: Normally I would never print to stdout or the console, logging and a debugger would be used instead, but this project is for demonstration purposes only and as such I am limiting the complexity and dependencies.

 TODO:
 * place ships in React
 * endpoint for ship placement